- Types of External Hard Drives

 As mentioned, the My Book is a desktop-focused backup solution, meaning it comes in high capacities.
 As the storage space goes up, the price per gigabyte goes down, making My Books an insane value for the money.
 If all you’re concerned with storage space, nothing is cheaper than a My Book.

 That’s largely because of the form factor.
 Unlike our other picks, a My Book can’t be transported easily, especially considering it needs external power.
-Essentially, it’s just a 3.5-inch drive in a USB 3.0 enclosure, which brings down the cost considerably.
+Essentially, it’s just a 3.5-inch HD in a USB 3.0 enclosure, which brings down the cost considerably.

-Though more expensive than every blackbox drive on the market, the SanDisk Extreme Portable stands out as one of the cheaper portable SSDs.
+Though more expensive than every blackbox option on the market, the SanDisk Extreme Portable stands out as one of the cheaper portable SSDs.
 That’s even more impressive considering it performs almost as well as the T5 and G-Technology G-Drive Mobile SSD, while being smaller and water resistant.

 Speed and Performance

 It’s important to note that we’re not taking price into consideration.
 As expected, the SSDs wiped the floor with the HDDs because of how they store data.
-That doesn’t mean a traditional spinning drive is a bad choice, though, especially if you’re trying to save money.
+That doesn’t mean a traditional spinning disk is a bad choice, though, especially if you’re trying to save money.

 As for errors, there weren’t any.
 During the testing, we had CrystalDiskInfo open to monitor the status of the drive, including the temperature and error rate.
 Even during an intense error scan, the drive stayed cool and consistent, no matter how hard it worked.

 Performance gets spotty when there are so many metrics to consider.
 Though our first pick, the T5, performed better than the G-Drive Mobile SSD in some categories, it didn’t beat it in all of them.
-The G-Drive Mobile SSD was faster on random and sequential reads and lagged behind when it came to our 2.3GB transfer.
+The Mobile SSD was faster on random and sequential reads and lagged behind when it came to our 2.3GB transfer.

 Though we didn’t calculate the margin of error — we’re writers, not statisticians — we’re talking about fractions of a second.
 Everything else was copacetic, meaning there were no errors after our deep scan.
 That said, we noticed something interesting about the drive when it was in CrystalDiskInfo.

 It showed up as a SanDisk X600 M.2 SSD.
-Considering both are owned by Western Digital, there’s a high probability that the G-Drive Mobile SSD is just an M.2 X600 drive in a rugged chassis.
+Considering both are owned by Western Digital, there’s a high probability that the Mobile SSD is just an M.2 X600 in a rugged chassis.
 Read more about that in our G-Drive Mobile SSD review.